Zuehlke/kafka-streaming-technology/training-env-cloud.md

 ## Configure your environment

+**NOTE:** For the following steops you must turn of your vpn-connection and connect to the intenet outside of your company network

 ### SSH

 For some exercises you need to login with ssh to your instance (the webconsole does not work as there are a limited number of consoles available):